HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 1 - Programming Introduction and Custom CsvDatasetLoader/README.md

 }
 ```

-We repeat for each sample.
+We repeat for each sample:

 ```
 for (i in windowSize..(lines.size - 1))
 ```

-We format the values in our time window as features, named **t-1**, **t-2**, **t-3**, etc.
+We format the values in our time window as features, named **t-1**, **t-2**, **t-3**, etc:

 ```
 val temp = MutableList(windowSize, { j -> Feature(name = "t-" + (windowSize - j), value = normalizedValues.get(i - windowSize + j)) })
 ```

-We add the time to the list of features, after the values in our time window.
+We add the time to the list of features, after the values in our time window:

 ```
 temp.add(Feature(name = "time", value = normalizedTimes.get(i)))
 ```

-We finish making one sample and add it to the dataset's features.
+We finish making one sample and add it to the dataset's features:

 ```
 features.add(Sample(temp))
 ```

-We add the corresponding value to the dataset's targets.
+We add the corresponding value to the dataset's targets:

 ```
 targets.add(normalizedValues.get(i))
 ```

-The Dataset is returned to be used for training.
+The Dataset is returned to be used for training:

 ```
 return Dataset(features, targets)